-What's that, nurse?
+What's that you say, nurse?
 Time for my medicine?
 Who are you calling a little pr*ck?
 Oh, you mean the injection?
 Okay, fire away.

 See you all again when I wake up and they take off these long-sleeved pyjamas they're fitting me with.
 Flubble!

 Sunday, 29 December 2013

 As CAPTAIN SCARLET stares off into the distance in the best LITTLEWOODS catalogue tradition (at least he's not in his underpants), my mind turns back to the late 1960s when the above EP was part of my family's pooled (and eclectic) record collection.
 Whenever I listen to a CD I now own of this particular mini-album (I have the original vinyl as well), I'm once again lying on the floor in front of our ancient cabinet unit containing a record player, with an assortment of 45 rpm singles scattered all over the carpet.